 You can email firstname.lastname@example.org before placing an order to check on the availability of your stored primer.

 Q: Where do I get primers?

-- We provide the following commonly used primers, free of charge.
-Please note that the primer sites on your samples may not be completely complementary to the following standard primers.
+- We provide many commonly used primers, free of charge.
+Please note that the primer sites on your samples may not be completely complementary to these standard primers.
 Therefore, check carefully before using these primers.
-Please click here to view a list of primers that Eton provides.
+Please click here to view the list of primers that Eton provides.

 - You provide your own primer.

 - Order a specialty primer through us.
 Follow the steps on the sequencing order form to place your order in one step or you can use our oligo ordering system separately to place your order.